June 25

 Wok

 Woks are not good for pan frying (that is, sautéing large pieces of fish, chicken, burgers, or other meat) because of their limited flat cooking surface.
-They're also not good for tasks beyond stir-frying because of their specialized shape and lack of a lid.
+But some woks come with lids, and people use them as a general purpose pan, not only for stir frying but for pan frying, poaching, braising, steaming (along with a bamboo steamer) and more.

 Deep Sauté Pan

-The deep saute pan is perhaps the most versatile pan you can have in your kitchen.
-You can use it for everything, from deep frying to making soup.
+The deep saute pan is one of the most versatile pan you can have in your kitchen.
+You can use it for everything, from pan frying to deep frying to braising to making pasta, soups, and stews.

-It looks like a large sauce pan, and you can use it as one; a large one.
+It looks like a large sauce pan, and you can use it as one.
 But it is also wide enough to function as a frying pan, and big enough to use as a small stock pot.

 It's great for making soups and stews because you can sauté the mirepoix and/or proteins easily, then add the stock and other ingredients for stovetop simmering.

 The sides are a little too tall to easily flip pan-fried meat (chicken, pork chops, burgers, fish).
-But it'll work in a pinch.
+But it works in a pinch.

 The All-Clad deep sauté pan shown here is as versatile as the chef's pan discussed above.
-It may not be a pan you hear about often, but it's a favorite here at the Rational Kitchen.
+It may not be a pan you hear about often, but it's one of our favorites.

 back to top